ltc1996/Morse-Code-Method/README.md

 |  `M`  | `--`   |  `Z`  | `--..` |

-only letter part, i have not done the number & notion part
+> only letter part, i have not done the number & notion part

-Plus a pic for memorization
+plus a pic for memorization

 ![](morse/res/morse.jpg)